westman-naturalists/westman-naturalists.github.io/README.md

     - Yellow swirling = Pending (ongoing)
     - Green check = Successful
     - Red X = Unsuccessful

+- Check formating of your event on the [Events page](https://westman-naturalists.github.io/events.html)

 - If there are any problems contact Steffi